AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Problem Setup and Preliminaries

 \subsection{Preliminaries}

-\paragraph{Conformal Prediction.} Conformal prediction (CP) provides distribution-free, finite-sample prediction regions which guarantee marginal coverage with high probability under the assumption of exchangeable data \cite{vovk_algorithmic_2022, lei_distribution-free_2018}.
-Split conformal prediction and its variants, like jackknife+ \cite{lei_distribution-free_2018,barber_predictive_2020}, extend this framework to modern machine learning train-test paradigms while reducing the computational cost of full conformal methods.
-Much of this literature treats the non-conformity score as fixed, with scores resembling residuals or norms for regression tasks, and focuses on how to calibrate the conformal quantile to ensure coverage.
-Our work targets the non-conformity score itself, in order to provide efficient and adaptive prediction regions.
-The guarantee that Conformal Prediction seeks to provide is marginal coverage, i.e., $P(Y_{t} \in \mathcal{C}_{t}(X_{t};\theta_t,q_{\delta,\mathcal{D}_t})) \geq 1-\alpha$.
-This guarantee holds in finite samples under exchangeability, but is not guaranteed to work under distribution shift.
+\textbf{Conformal Prediction:} Conformal prediction (CP) and its split variants provide distribution-free, finite-sample prediction regions which guarantee ground truth coverage with $1-\alpha$ probability under the assumption of exchangeable calibration and test data \cite{vovk_algorithmic_2022, lei_distribution-free_2018, barber_predictive_2020}.
+Under distribution shift, this exchangeability assumption may fail, motivating online methods that adapt the threshold over time.

-\paragraph{Maintaining Coverage under Distribution Shift.} In settings where distribution shift is present, the exchangeability assumption is violated, and conformal prediction methods may fail to maintain coverage.
-Our method builds on recent work that extends conformal prediction to settings with distribution shift by adapting the calibration quantile online.
-DtACI maintains coverage under arbitrary distribution shifts by adaptively reweighting a set of candidate adaptation rates based on their historical performance.
+\textbf{Online Threshold Adaptation:} Online conformal prediction methods adapt the threshold to maintain long-run coverage in settings where distribution shift occurs.
+DtACI \cite{gibbs_conformal_2024} targets long-run coverage under arbitrary distribution shifts by adaptively reweighting a set of candidate adaptation rates based on their historical performance.
 It obtains a long-term coverage guarantee of the form in \cref{eq:long-term-coverage} in settings where the size of the distribution shift decays over time.

-The DtACI algorithm seeks to compensate for distribution shift by changing the conformal quantiles $\alpha_t$ used to select the score threshold $q_{1-\alpha,t}$.
-The algorithm aims to minimize the difference between the optimal quantile $\alpha_t^*$ that would yield exact coverage at time $t$ and the estimated quantile $\alpha_t$.
+The DtACI algorithm seeks to compensate for distribution shift by changing the adaptive miscoverage level $\alpha_t$ used to select the score threshold $q_t=q_{\mathcal{D}_t}(1-\alpha_t)$.
+The algorithm seeks to find $\alpha_t$ that minimizes the regret to the hindsight optimal quantile $\alpha^*_t$.
 This difference is bounded in \cref{thm:dtaci_regret}.
-Observations in the DtACI algorithm are quantiles $\beta_t$, which are the lowest empirical quantiles of the dataset $\mathcal{D}_t$ that would have covered the true outcome at time $t$.
+Observations in the algorithm are quantiles $\beta_t$, which are the lowest empirical quantiles of the dataset $\mathcal{D}_t$ that would have covered the true outcome at time $t$.
 Formally,